npmcdn-to-unpkg-bot/GoogleAppEngine/war/n/readme.txt

 .
 The working codes are based on http://niels.nu/blog/2015/json-web-tokens.html .
 JWT protected api has to be /api/jwt/* as /api is already reserved for Spring MVC api (which is not JWT-enabled), aka /api/jwt/* are JWT-enabled REST services while /api/* where * is not jwt is not!
 .
 The configurations are done inside dispatcher-servlet.xml, web.xml as well as via @RequestMapping of UserController and ApiController
+.
+It's main dependency (if you are not using Maven, obviously this project does not use Maven), is https://github.com/jwtk/jjwt e.g. jjwt-0.7.0-SNAPSHOT.jar

 FalcorJS
 .
 It is experimental and it is not ready (due to a need to have the JSON response in a form of JSONGraph mainly)